FranRod2310/ProjectsSoftwareEngineeringCourse/SE202526/Milestone3/UserStory1/README.md

 3. The system recreates the Marker objects on the map with all properties (position, color, text).

+**Alternative Scenarios**:

+A1 — Save file corrupted or inaccessible:
+ 1. The system detects that the save file is corrupted.
+ 2. The system shows a warning and ignores all saved markers.

 **Postconditions**:

 - All markers reflect the saved state.

 - When reloading the map, markers appear exactly as they were left.

-**Exceptions**:

-- If the save file is corrupted or inaccessible, the system shows a warning and ignores the markers.

 ### Review
 *(Please add your use case review here)*